|

 Ft.
 Dodge, Newton, Oskaloosa, and Ottumwa, as well

-Des Moines and Valley Junction (now West Des
+as Des Moines and Valley Junction (now West Des

 Moines).
 The parishioners voted unanimously to name